There was in fact no correlation between exiting phase gates on time and project success … the data suggested the inverse might be true.

 —Dantar P. Oosterwal, The Lean Machine

-Principle #5 – Base milestones on objective evaluation of working systems
+Principle #5 – Base Milestones on Objective Evaluation of Working Systems

 The Problem with Phase-Gate Milestones

-- Assuming a “point” solution exists and can be built right the first time.
+- Assuming a “point” solution exists and can be built correctly the first time.
 This ignores the variability inherent in the process and provides no legitimate outlet for it.
 Variability will find a way to express itself.

 Base Milestones on Objective Evidence

 Learn More Oosterwal, Dantar P. The Lean Machine: How Harley-Davidson Drove Top-Line Growth and Profitability with Revolutionary Lean Product Development.
 Amacom, 2010.

-Last update: 11 April 2016
+Last update: 10 October 2016